pyladies/pyladies/www/_posts/2025/2025-11-26-outstanding-pylady-winners.md

 ## Anwesha Das

-Anwesha Das ([X][anwesha_x], [LinkedIn][anwesha_LI], [Mastodon][anwesha_mast]) is influential across multiple countries - first with PyLadies Pune ("poo-nay") in India 🇮🇳 and with inspiring 8 other chapters across the country.
+Anwesha Das ([X][anwesha_x], [LinkedIn][anwesha_LI], [Mastodon][anwesha_mast]) is influential across multiple countries - first with PyLadies Pune in India 🇮🇳 and with inspiring 8 other chapters across the country.
 She brought PyLadies to PyCon India by organizing many of the activities we have at PyCon US, including a PyLadies booth and the PyLadies lunch.
 Her nominators label her as a strong role model of resilience and persistence paired with empathy and grit.
 Anwesha's transformative leadership, cross-cultural impact, and commitment to empowering underrepresented groups make her a very deserving candidate for this award.

 ## Katie McLaughlin